mssach/docker_jmeter_allPlugins/README.md

-# docker_jmeter_allPlugins
-Docker image of jmeter with all possible plugins
+# Docker Image of jmeter with all possible Plugins